 Best suited to use on a town bike or other bike used close to amenities.
 We would not trust this pump to be our only source of inflation on a long solo road ride.

-The Little Silver pump retails for $45, making it more expensive than the Pro Bike Mini Tool, $30, winner of our Best Buy Award.
+The Little Silver pump retails for $45, making it more expensive than the Pro Bike Tool High Pressure Pump, $30, winner of our Best Buy Award.
 When compared to other pumps in this price range that offer much better performance and durability, the Little Silver comes up short.
-We do not feel that the Little Silver is a good value.
+The Little Silver isn't a great value.

 The Little Silver pump is a unique-looking mini pump, but it does not have good pumping performance and lacks durability.